 These businesses still want to accept online payments, but they have a harder time finding merchant services because of the potential risks involved.
 That’s where high-risk merchant accounts come in.

-What are the possible risk factors for a business being classified as high-risk?
+Let’s go over the possible risk factors for a business being classified as high-risk.
 Processors may charge different fees, require different reserves, may vary the terms and conditions, or have different application processes depending on the risk category.
 Below is an overview of the characteristics of business risk categories.

 High-risk merchant accounts may: